DavSanchez/Antiguos-Imperios-ACKS-II/pages/Línea de Tiempo de los Antiguos Imperios.md

 - -1048 DR: Osiris resurrected by Isis.
 Horus-Re battles Set, casts him into the desert and becomes chief of the Mulhorand pantheon.
 Set worship is abolished.
 The tower of Set in Skuld is destroyed.
 - -900 DR: Rise of Narfell and Raumathar.
 - -734 DR: Enlil decides to leave the Realms.
 Gilgeam, son of Enlil, becomes King of Unther.
 This is Year 1 of the Untheric calendar.
 - -623 DR: Narfell attempts invasion of Mulhorand and Unther by sea.
 The two southern nations defeat the Narfell fleet.
-Neither northern empire at- tempts to invade the Old
+Neither northern empire attempts to invade the Old Empires again.
-  Empires again.
-  -150 DR
-  -148 DR
-  -135 DR

-  The great conflagration.
-  Narfell and Raumathar de-
-  stroyed in one final battle.
-  Monsters and minor powers
-  summoned in the last battle
-  invade the south after the
-  battle ends.
+  -150 DR: The great conflagration.
+Narfell and Raumathar destroyed in one final battle.
+Monsters and minor powers summoned in the last battle invade the south after the battle ends.
-  The god-kings final battle.
-  An alliance of the Sum-
-  moned is defeated and they
-  are sent back to their home
+  -148 DR: The god-kings' final battle.
+An alliance of the Summoned is defeated and they are sent back to their home planes.
-  planes.
-  Founding of Bezantur.
+  -135 DR: Founding of Bezantur.
   Other cities soon built on
   the coastal areas of the Wiz